splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial-k8s/collector-config-tutorial-edit.rst

 ======================================================

 1. Log in to Splunk Cloud Platform and go to the :guilabel:`Search & Reporting` app.
-2. In the search bar, enter :strong:`index="main"` to see the logs coming from your local Kubernetes cluster:
+2. In the search bar, enter :strong:`index="<your_index>"` to see the logs coming from your local Kubernetes cluster:

 .. image:: /_images/get-started/logs-cloud.png
       :width: 90%